venkatajagadish/node-sample/README.md

 # node-sample

 Creating basic api's using express js

 #command to run the app#
-Run npm start to run the application
+Run npm run start to run the application